mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-Today's scheduled workout of a paced 5000m run on a track was run [yesterday](ironman2021-41weeksout?sat).
+Today's scheduled workout of a paced, 5000m run on a track was completed [yesterday](ironman2021-41weeksout?sat).

 ### NOTES
 I slept pretty soundly last night.
-Regardless, both legs are feeling smoked (left more so than the right) so instead of a recovery run, Carina and I drove out to _East Sooke_ and did a walk/hike on the Matheson Lake Trail.
-Chalk it down as 2 hours of light activity though it was a bit hilly on the south side of the lake.
+Regardless, both legs are feeling smoked (left more so than the right) so instead of a recovery run (or bike), Carina and I drove out to _East Sooke_ and did a walk/hike on the _Matheson Lake Trail_.
+Chalk it down as 2 hours of light activity though the trail was a bit hilly on the south side of the lake.

 <!---->
 ## MONDAY NOV 23